dotnet/runtime/docs/design/features/DynamicPgo.md

 Indeed many program optimizations already leverage program structure to guide their decision making, e.g. boosting the importance of code within loops, or reducing the importance of code that leads to exceptions.
 Profile synthesis, in effect, simply recasts this idea of leverage in the guise of profile data, so that these sorts of importance estimations are made uniformly and consistently across the compiler.

-And once we've done this all jit optimizations can leverage profile data in a consistent and uniform manner, as profile data is always present, and always incorporates "the best information available."
+And once we've done this all JIT optimizations can leverage profile data in a consistent and uniform manner, as profile data is always present, and always incorporates "the best information available."

 The classic paper on profile synthesis is [Ball-Larus](#BL93), which presents a set of local or near-local heuristics to predict block successor probabilities.
 These can be turned into profile counts using an algorithm like [Wu-Larus](#WL94) or by simply solving the associated system of linear equations.
 Other researchers have extended this work in various dimensions but the basic principle remains: use aspects of the program structure, operations, and data to predict execution flow.

 Profile synthesis is interesting even if instrumented or sampled profile data is available.

-First, even in a jitted environment, the jit may be asked to generate code for methods that have not yet executed, or that have for various reasons bypassed the stage of the system that runs instrumented versions.
+First, even in a jitted environment, the JIT may be asked to generate code for methods that have not yet executed, or that have for various reasons bypassed the stage of the system that runs instrumented versions.
 Profile synthesis can step in and provide provisional profile data.

 Second, even if profile feedback is available, it may not be as representative as one might like.
 In particular parts of methods may not have been executed, or may have distorted profiles.
 Given the linearity of profile data, we can blend together the actual observations with a synthetic profile to produce a hybrid profile, so that our optimizations do not over-react to the actual profile (think of this as a kind of insurance policy: we want to make sure that if program behavior changes and we suddenly veer into un-profiled or thinly profiled areas, we don't fall off some kind of performance cliff).
 More on this below.